Sunday, June 08, 2025

 Screenshot from Catherine Pepinster’s article in the Telegraph, 13 April 2025: ‘The extraordinary resurgence of the Catholic faith in Britain’.

-But the reason for the conversions is not necessarily, and certainly should not be entirely negative.
+But the reason for the conversions is not necessarily, and certainly should not be, entirely negative.
 It is not solely out of fear and uncertainty that we ‘turn to religion’ as my colleagues put it.
-The explanation might be far simpler: that our spirits crave more than the sugary junk of a moral and cultural code that secular progressivism has been serving up for the last six decades, and that we long for more — hunger for beauty, truth and goodness — that we seek the face of God.
+The explanation might be far simpler: that our spirits crave more than the sugary junk of a moral and cultural code that secular progressivism has been serving up for the last six decades, and that we long for more — that we hunger for beauty, truth and goodness — that we seek the face of God.

-Likewise we in the Church, to be blessed at the Easter Vigil with so many new brothers and sisters, know that this remarkable gift is not just the measure of mission statements and strategies — true though it is that a great deal of hard work and courage lies behind this new growth.
+Likewise we in the Church, soon to be blessed at the Easter Vigil with so many new brothers and sisters, know that this remarkable gift is not just the measure of mission statements and strategies — true though it is that a great deal of hard work and courage lies behind this new growth.
 It is again a sign that God’s ways are not our ways, that we are His instruments in the New Evangelisation, not He ours.
 And certainly, seeing things in this way, there is never a dull moment: it is at times like these that we see how dramatic the results can be.

 And speaking of drama, now we follow the disciples into the Upper Room, as evening falls, and the lamps are lit, and the shadows play around the walls…